brct-james/apricate/README.md

 }
 ```
 - `GET: /api/my/markets` returns a list of the markets the player can see
-- `GET: /api/my/markets/{symbol}` returns the market specified by `symbol`
+- `GET: /api/my/markets/{location-symbol}` returns the market specified by `location-symbol`
-- `PATCH: /api/my/markets/{symbol}/order` returns the user ledger and local warehouse data if successful in placing the market order specified by the request body
+- `PATCH: /api/my/markets/{location-symbol}/order` returns the user ledger and local warehouse data if successful in placing the market order specified by the request body
 - - **Request Body** Expects `order_type` (`MARKET` only available currently, filled instantly at current market price), `transaction_type` from [`BUY`, `SELL`], `item_type` from [`PRODUCE`, `GOODS`, `SEEDS`, `TOOLS`], `item_name` of desired transactable item from local market listing (for `PRODUCE` include the `Size` in the name after a pipe e.g. `Potato|Miniature`), and `quantity` of good to be transacted.
 Example:
 ```json
 {